CodeThief-OG/Hwid/Readme.md

 This is the verification repo for Division Client

+i need to constantly updated this repo or it'll auto delete 😭😭